Meditation Instruction & Instructional Talks

 For those beginning Zen meditation, wanting a refresher, or new to practicing in the Rochester Zen Center lineage of Zen.
 This workshop covers meditation posture, types and use of meditation equipment, breathing, concentration, walking meditation, and more.

-Instruction starts promptly at 5:30 p.m. so please arrive early.
-We take a short break around 6:20, practice what we've learned at 6:30~8:00, then wrap up with tea and final questions until around 8:20 p.m.
+Introductory workshops may be held in-person or online.
+Instruction starts promptly at 5:30 pm.
+We take a short break around 6:20, practice what we've learned at 6:30~8:00, then wrap up with tea and final questions until around 8:20 pm.
+We suggest a $10–$30 donation by cash, check, or Paypal.
+Email us to sign up.

 Group Instruction